Coarse macrocalcifications within the breast are a morphological descriptive term for a type of breast calcification.

 CT head: angiogram sagittal

-Lactating adenomas are a benign breast tumor that typically occur in the peri-partum period, and are one of the most prevalent breast lesions during puerperium 4.
+Lactating adenomas are benign breast tumors that typically occur in the peri-partum period, and are one of the most prevalent breast lesions during puerperium 4.

 Large rod like calcifications are benign calcifications seen within ectatic ducts.